-elem1, elem2, ...: List of the identifiers that will be placed in the box.
+elem1, elem2, ...: List of the elements that will be placed in the box.

 Note that, in C, NULL must be added as the last element, defining the end of the list.
+Important: in C, each element must have a name defined by IupSetHandle.
+In Lua a name is always automatically created, but you can change it later.